SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/accept-decline.md

 If you do not check any of these options, all that is displayed are follow-ups you are invited to but have not yet made a decision on.

-## <a id="accept" />Accept or decline invitations
+## <a id="accept" />Accept or decline invitation

 When you select one of the invitations in the top part of the dialog, its details are displayed below.
-The active follow-up is emboldened.
+The active follow-up is highlighted.
 Accept or decline the invitation by clicking **Accept** or **Decline**:

 | Action | Description |
 |---|---|